USEPA/CMAQ/DOCS/Release_Notes/CMAQ_FAQ.md

 <a id=why_update_v53_v531></a>
 ## Do I need to update from v5.3 to v5.3.1?
-CMAQv5.3.1 is a minor bug fix release.
-See below for a description of the bug fixes and their impact on results.
+CMAQv5.3.1 is a minor update to CMAQv5.3 that includes multiple bug fixes and a few feature additions.
+See the [v5.3.1 Release Notes](Release_Notes#summary-of-cmaqv531-updates) for a list of bug fixes and new features.
+See below for a description of the bug fixes that have an impact on model output.

 <a id=update_v53_v531></a>
 ## What do I need to do to update from v5.3 to v5.3.1?